amandeepgangwar1/amandeepgangwar1/README.md

 ## 👨‍💻 About Me

-I'm an **MCA student at Chandigarh University** passionate about building practical software applications and turning data into meaningful insights.
+I'm an **MCA (Master of Computer Application) student at Chandigarh University** passionate about building practical software applications and turning data into meaningful insights.

 <table>
 <tr>